Bernie, Warren & Everyone Else Attacked Bloomberg At The Debate

-Mega-billionaire Michael Bloomberg is in the spotlight during the Las Vegas, Nevada, Democratic presidential debate on Wednesday night.
+Mega-billionaire Michael Bloomberg was in the spotlight during the Las Vegas, Nevada, Democratic presidential debate on Wednesday night.
 As his star and poll numbers have been rising (undoubtedly partially thanks to an overwhelming amount of spending on ads — and memes), he's also sustained criticism from the left for discriminatory policies such as "stop and frisk" and "redlining" from his days as New York City mayor.
-He will also be answering questions about the nearly 40 sexual harassment and discrimination lawsuits brought against him and his media empire over the years.
+He also answered questions about the nearly 40 sexual harassment and discrimination lawsuits brought against him and his media empire over the years.

 The other 2020 candidates running for office have not held back when it comes to Bloomberg.
 Former Vice President Joe Biden has questioned his status as a Democrat (Bloomberg switched his registration to run for NYC mayor as a Republican in 2001 — and switched back to Democrat about, uh, a minute ago), and others have accused him of trying to buy his way to the nomination.
 After Bloomberg made the debate, Sen. Elizabeth Warren tweeted that "at least now primary voters curious about how each candidate will take on Donald Trump can get a live demonstration of how we each take on an egomaniac billionaire."